IanWach/IntraResponsive-Framework/README.md

 }
 ```

-What the framework when the screen size changes to a range between 487px and 767px the framework will add a class name _**tbresp-navbar**_.
+What the framework does when the screen size changes to a range between 487px and 767px the framework will add a class name _**tbresp-navbar**_.
 This class name is linked to the CSS file given for the Tablet CSS.

 ```
 .tbresp-navbar{